-The View access level on the Organization domain in the Organization service is required for a group of users to access your organization in the Coveo Cloud administration console.
-It is the minimum privilege required—without it, they cannot access any information relatively to your organization, even if they have other privileges.
+The View access level on the Organization domain in the Organization service is required for a group of users to access your organization in the Coveo Cloud Administration Console.
+It’s the minimum privilege required—without it, they can’t access any information relatively to your organization, even if they have other privileges.

-API keys, however, do not require this privilege to access your organization content.
+API keys, however, don’t require this privilege to access your organization content.

 Review the abilities associated to the access level of each domain (see Privilege Reference).